ksruthi1992/ava/docs/ava_report2.md

 #### <a name="hardwarerequirements"></a>Hardware Requirements

+The AVA website will not require any specific devices.
 System interaction will require:

-* Client device [ personal computer, laptop, smartphone]
+* A client device which can access internet [personal computer, laptop, smartphone]
-* Web browser
+* Web Browser
-* Internet connection
+* Internet Connection